Implement SSO for the OpenWeb iOS SDK

 }

-private func completeSSOWithSpotIm(codeB: String?, jwtToken: String?) {
+private func completeSSOWithSpotIm(codeB: String) {

-SpotIm.completeSSO(with: codeB) { [weak self] success, error in
+SpotIm.completeSSO(with: codeB) { [weak self] result in

 }